snpsuen/kubernetes_marketplus/README.md

 Another assumption is that the Metamask wallet extension has been installed on the desktop browser.
 A user account was also created afterward to login to the wallet.

+#### Special Remark

+Of particular note is that in our case, the Kubernetes cluster is set up in a so-called bare metal environment, which is running on a Virtualbox VM inside a personal Windows laptop.
+As such, this is a truly decentralised and autonomous platform without any reliance on or involvement of a cloud service provider or centralised ecosystem.

 ### 1. Deploy the Genache blockchain in Kubernetes

 Deploy the Ganache pod and service based on the given K8s manifest.